Myeongdong Street Food Complete Guide for First-Time Visitors

 Famous for two main dishes:

-Price Range: Around 10,000-12,000 KRW per dish.
+Price Range: You're looking at around 10,000-12,000 KRW per dish.

-Pro Tip: Myeongdong Kyoja also provides free kimchi, but be warned – it’s famously garlicky and spicy!
+Pro Tip: Myeongdong Kyoja also provides free kimchi, but be warned – it's famously garlicky and spicy!
+(Spoiler: totally worth it).

 Navigating Myeongdong Street Food Like a Pro